IKNL/PZP-FHIR-R4/STU3/input/pagecontent/data-exchange.md

 Custom search parameters:
 * The `reason-code` parameter allows searching on `Communication.reasonCode`.
 See the custom `SearchParameter` resource definition in the artifacts tab.
+* The `description` parameter allows searching on `Goal.description`.
+This search parameter is defined from R5 onwards.
+The parameter definition can be found in the <a href="https://hl7.org/fhir/searchparameter-registry.html#:~:text=Goal.%E2%80%8Bcategory-,description,-token">Search Parameter Registry</a> and be applied for this version.

 The queries above use several search parameter types and modifiers:
 * `_include`: Returns referenced resources in the same `Bundle`, reducing the need for additional API calls.